UMThorntonGroup/ipam-hackathon/README.md

 <img width="1434" height="1328" alt="image" src="https://github.com/user-attachments/assets/6c37811c-0739-4160-b783-34963c7e2e7c" />

 Again, the right arrow will advance the figure in time.
-You should see the surfaces recedeing due to corrosion in this case.
+You should see the surfaces receding due to corrosion in this case.

 ## Further learning